fiolj/sparta/doc/web/run.rst

 set to "no" for the very 1st run SPARTA performs, then it is overridden, since the initial setup computations must be done.

-IMPORTANT NOTE: If your input script changes settings between 2 runs (e.g. adds a :ref:`fix<command-fix>` or :ref:`compute<command-compute>`), then the initial setup must be performed.
+.. important:: If your input script changes settings between 2 runs (e.g. adds a :ref:`fix<command-fix>` or :ref:`compute<command-compute>`), then the initial setup must be performed.
 	       SPARTA does not check for this, but it would be an error to use the *pre no* option in this case.

-If *post* is specified as "no", the full timing and statistical output is skipped; only a one-line summary timing is printed.
+If ``post`` is specified as "no", the full timing and statistical output is skipped; only a one-line summary timing is printed.

+.. _command-run-every:

-The *every* keyword provides a means of breaking a SPARTA run into a series of shorter runs.
-Optionally, one or more SPARTA commands (c1, c2, ..., cN) will be executed in between the short runs.
-If used, the *every* keyword must be the last keyword, since it has a variable number of arguments.
+The ``every`` keyword provides a means of breaking a SPARTA run into a series of shorter runs.
+Optionally, one or more SPARTA commands (c1, c2,..., cN) will be executed in between the short runs.
+If used, the ``every`` keyword must be the last keyword, since it has a variable number of arguments.
 Each of the trailing arguments is a single SPARTA command, and each command should be enclosed in quotes, so that the entire command will be treated as a single argument.
 This will also prevent any